openstax/adaptarr-front/README.md

 │        └── pl
 │             ├── document.ftl
 │             └── ui.flt
-├── scripts - webpack standard scripts.
+├── scripts - webpack standard scripts + custom script for finding unused l10n keys.
 ├── src
 │    ├── @types - types declaration for modules which doesn't provide them or our modification of those which does.
 │    ├── api - declarations of classes which we use to handle api endpoints.